cleaning a brick chimney

 Winterizing Your Chimney for Cold Weather

-To prepare your chimney for harsh winter conditions, schedule an inspection before the cold season arrives.
+To prepare your chimney for harsh winter conditions, schedule an level 1 chimney inspection before the cold season arrives.
 A chimney professional can check for any cracks or vulnerabilities that could worsen during freezing weather.
 Keeping your chimney clean and ensuring that the damper is functioning properly will also help maintain efficiency and prevent cold drafts from entering your home.
-Additionally, insulating your chimney flue can minimize heat loss and enhance fireplace performance.
+Additionally, insulating your chimney relining can minimize heat loss and enhance fireplace performance.

 The Threat of Heat and Sun Exposure